 ---|---|

-A dead battery means no diagnostics.
-Here’s how to avoid power problems:
+No battery, no diagnostics.
+Here’s how to prevent power issues:

 Scan Tool | Battery Life | Power Options | Backup Power |